dennisgyor/Pyttrex/README.md

 ## Available Commands:

-accountbalance  Check your Bittrex account balance options:<currency>

-buy             Set buy limit order <currency pair> <quantity> <rate> *(in BTC)*

-cancel          Cancel an existing buy/sell limit order <UUID>

-convert         <currency> type and <amount> to convert.

-currencies      List all supported currencies on Bittrex.

-deposits        Check your Bittrex deposit history.

-order           Check a Bittrex order.
+Commands:
+  accountbalance   Check your Bittrex account balance for a... accountbalances  Check your Bittrex total account balance address          Retrieve your currency wallet address buy              Set buy limit order <currency pair>... cancel           Cancel an existing buy/sell order convert          <currency> type and <amount> to convert. currencies       List all supported currencies on Bittrex deposits         Check your Bittrex deposit history Options:... order            Check a Bittrex order by <UUID>

-orders          Check your Bittrex order history.

-sell            Set buy limit order <currency pair> <quantity> <rate> *(in BTC)*

-withdrawals     Check your Bittrex withdrawal history
+  orders           Check your Bittrex order history sell             Set buy limit order <currency pair>... withdrawals      Check your Bittrex withdrawal history

 ## Examples:

+Get a balance of all of your coins on the Bittrex exchange:

+    python3 pytrexx.py accountbalances

-If you want to check your Bitcoin account balance on Bittrex:
+Check your Bitcoin account balance on Bittrex:

     python3 pytrexx.py accountbalance BTC

-If you want to get your last two deposits:
+Get the last two deposits from your account:

     python3 pytrexx.py deposits --n 2

+Sell 20 Vertcoin at 0.025 BTC

+    python3 pytrexx.py sell VTC 20 0.025